 Your Providence Choice Plan allows you to receive Covered Services from your Medical Home through what is called your In-Network benefit.
-Your In-Network benefit also provides coverage for Services to other In-Network Providers when you access these providers through a Medical Home Referral.
-A woman can directly access a Women's Health Care Provider without a referral from her designated Medical Home.
+Your plan also provides coverage for Services from other In-Network and Out-of-Network Providers.
+Your Primary Care Provider must be inside your Medical Home or Services will be billed as Out-of-Network.
+See sections 3.1-3.3 for details about Medical Homes.
+A woman may choose to access an In-Network Women's Health Care Provider not in her Medical Home.